Let’s Print!

 Pros

-• Hand mixed inks, including metallic, gloss, glo-in-dark, and fluorescents.
+Hand mixed inks, including metallic, gloss, glow in the dark, and fluorescents.

-• Wide variety of paper options including colored papers
+Wide variety of paper options including colored and foil papers

 Cons